DennisSuitters/summernote-cleaner/README.md

 Limits the number of characters set by limitChars.
 - true = stops input
 - false = doesn't stop input

+**limitType**
+Determines whether the limit is based on the text or html content length.
+Defaults to text if the option is not provided.
+- text = uses the text content to calculate length for the limit
+- html = uses the html content to calculate length for the limit

 **imagePlaceholder:**
 Replace pasted images with a nominated placeholder.